Digital ID

 WHAT ARE WE CALLING FOR?

-A good digital ID system promotes privacy and offers digital convenience for those who want it.
+That’s why Liberty is calling for a robust digital ID system that promotes privacy, respects our rights, and offers digital convenience – for those who want it.

 I'm looking for advice on this